 If any such problem occurs, please take the following action:

-- Attend to the safety and care of the research participant.
+- Attend to the safety and care of the research participant(s).

 - Consider whether any more participants should be used in the research and consider immediately stopping the study until the occurrence is investigated.

-- If the problem is serious (harmful, fatal or life threatening), report the event either orally or in writing to the Research Integrity and Compliance Officer within three days.
-605-688-5051
+- If the problem is serious (harmful, fatal or life threatening), report the event either orally or in writing to the Research Integrity and Compliance Officer within three days or call 605-688-5051

-For all problems, submit the Unanticipated/Serious Problem Reporting Form on InfoReady within ten working days.
+For all problems, submit the Incident-Complaint form through SDState InfoReady within 10 working days.
 The Research Integrity and Compliance Officer will review the report to follow up and take appropriate action.